Financial Planning: Full-Time MBA International Students

 Johnson and QUORUM Federal Credit Union (QFCU) have partnered to offer a no co-signer loan to admitted students in our full-time two-year MBA and one-year MBA programs.
 This loan program is available at a competitive rate, allowing international students to borrow up to the cost of tuition (plus $10,000 over program duration to help cover fees)without a co-signer, as long as the international student either has no credit or at least good credit in the United States.

-Detailed information on the terms and conditions of the Quorum student loan will be sent to admitted international students by early March.
+Detailed information on the terms and conditions of the Quorum student loan will be sent to admitted international students in April.

 Quorum Federal Credit Union International Line-of-Credit (LOC) Loan Program Terms